CprimeLearningLabs/terraform-azure-intro/labs/lab-2.2-CLI_Commands/lab2.2-terraform_commands.md

 terraform plan
 ```

 The plan should only show creation since there was no prior state yet.
-You should see following:
+You should see output similar to the following:

 ![Terraform plan](./images/tf-plan.png "Output of terraform plan")